Empress Ma Xiuying of Ming Dynasty — A Virtuous Queen and Her Great Love Story

 He founded a secret imperial agency to monitor officials and fight against their corrupt activities or potential rebellions.

-Throughout the history of China, Hongwu Emperor Zhu Yuanzhang was one of the strictest monarchs to officials.
+Throughout Chinese history, Emperor Hongwu Zhu Yuanzhang was known as one of the strictest monarchs towards officials.

 He considered them as the servants of civilians and executed many of them for corruption, even though some just took a small number of bribes.